Compassion fatigue in journalism: Nick Clooney

 An example of compassion fatigue seen with documentaries is the case of Nick Clooney.
 After his visit to Darfur in 2006 where he documented the genocide.
 He wanted to tell people of the atrocities in Darfur, but wanted to encourage his audience to act on it.
 He chose the format of documentary because he felt it gave him more freedom to be “honest,” about what was happening in Darfur.“ I went as a reporter, came back as an advocate."In his book Human Rights Journalism, Seaga Shaw explains how there needs to be a bigger shift away from the familiar to the unfamiliar to provoke a reaction in audiences.
-Shaw advocates "It will promote a better understanding of the undercurrents of the events and issues at stake, which will in turn provoke a more adequate response from the audience and live up to the expectations that journalism can influence the future direction of society."
+Shaw advocates:

+Content moderators

+Though formal studies have not been conducted on this population of professionals, psychological distress in a social media content moderators has been recognized by courts in the 2020 ruling against Facebook which resulted in a $52 million USD settlement paid out to content moderators developing PTSD as a result of trauma exposure on the job.